Aviva Investors opposes Vedanta takeover bid for Cairn India

-LONDON Fund firm Aviva Investors said on Wednesday it opposed a $2.3 billion plan by Vedanta Ltd to buy out minority shareholders in Cairn India as the deal failed to deliver sufficient value.
+LONDON Fund firm Aviva Investors said on Wednesday it opposed a $2.3 billion (1.47 billion pounds) plan by Vedanta Ltd (VDAN.NS) to buy out minority shareholders in Cairn India (CAIL.NS) as the deal failed to deliver sufficient value.

-Aviva's UK equity team has a 4.3 percent stake in Cairn Energy, the original owner of Cairn India and still its largest minority shareholder.
+Aviva's UK equity team has a 4.3 percent stake in Cairn Energy (CNE.L), the original owner of Cairn India and still its largest minority shareholder.
 Its emerging market equity teams, meanwhile, both own stakes in Cairn India, it said.

-"As long-term investors, we believe that the timing of this deal is opportunistic and materially undervalues Cairn India, its current reserves and future prospects," Aviva Investors, part of insurer Aviva Plc, said in a statement.
+"As long-term investors, we believe that the timing of this deal is opportunistic and materially undervalues Cairn India, its current reserves and future prospects," Aviva Investors, part of insurer Aviva Plc (AV.L), said in a statement.

 It said a low oil price, tax litigation and uncertainty over the long-term ownership structure of Cairn India had all weighed on the share price.